liquibase/liquibase-percona/README.md

     the change will be executed by the default liquibase core implementation and *percona toolkit won't be used*.
     By default, this property is empty, so that all supported changes are executed using the percona toolkit.
     Example: Set this to `addColumn,dropColumn` in order to not use percona for adding/dropping a column.

+*   `liquibase.percona.options`: String of options. **Default: <empty>**.
+    This option allows the user to pass additional command line options to pt-online-schema-change.
+This e.g. can be used in complication replication setup to change the way salves are detected and how their state is used.

 You can set these properties by using the standard java `-D` option: